 Profiles are available on LORIS during the following program timelines:

-Deadline: for the 2015/2016 academic year, the General Student profile for all students will be available as of late August, and the deadline will be end of September, 2015(date to be posted).
-Information on the program timelines for the 2015/2016 academic year will be posted early summer 2015.
+Deadline: for the 2015/2016 academic year, the General Student profile for all students was available as of late August, and the deadline was September 30, 2015.
+Information on the program timelines for the 2016/2017 academic year will be posted early summer 2016.

 In order to be considered for any competitive scholarship or award opportunity that is provided by our donors, all student profiles must be completed on LORIS by these deadlines.
 To maximize the number of opportunities that you can be considered for, the completion of all application/profiles that are on LORIS is mandatory.

 All recipients of competitive scholarships and awards will be notified by e-mail to the WLU email account by late February.